urbit/docs/docs.md

 <div class="col-md-8">

+**Urbit** is a secure peer-to-peer network of personal servers, built on a clean-slate system software stack.

 Check out the [technical overview](about/overview) for a high-level architecture description.
 To install and run Urbit, head to the Using section, starting with the [installation guide](using/install) and continuing forward.